Aetopia/NoUWPAutoSuspend/README.md

 Except one may not post these apps onto the store but may sideload them, by using this program or the very implementation this program uses, one may bypass that.<br>

 # Usage
-1. Download the latest release from GitHub Release.
+1. Download the latest release from [GitHub Releases](https://github.com/Aetopia/NoUWPAutoSuspend/releases/latest).
 2. Now obtain the Package Family Name for the desired UWP apps that are supposed to be **not suspended**.<br>
     Only include apps that might require this functionality like real time applications.<br>
     Use the following command in Windows PowerShell to locate the desired names:<br><br>